What does Violet mean?

 Presented below is the birth name popularity of Violet for girls.
 Violet reached its apex position of #67 in the U.S. in 2014.
 (Top 1000 Baby Names Statistics, 2014)

+Viola, Violette and Yolanda are the prominent variation forms of Violet (#67 a year ago).
+These girl names were at the top of their popularity during 1910-1919 (usage of 0.687%) and have become much less popular since (usage 0.2333%, down 66%), with the forms Viola, Violette and Yolanda becoming less in vogue.
+Violet (#67) is the most fashionable name for newborns in this list, and there is a resurgence in baby name popularity for this name.
 Shown below is an analysis of the popularity of Violet and affiliated names.
-Viola, Violette and Yolanda are the prominent variation forms of Violet (#67 a year ago).
-These girl names were at the top of their popularity during the years 1910-1919 and have become much less popular since, with the forms Viola, Violette and Yolanda becoming less in vogue.
-Violet (#67) is the most fashionable name for newborns in this list, with this name enjoying a resurgence in popularity.
 (Top 1000 Baby Names Statistics, 2014)